Jason Greenslade: Indoors

 Greenslade finished runner-up to Andy Thomson in the 2012 World Indoor Bowls Championship and runner-up twice in the Pairs in the 2003 World Indoor Bowls Championship and 2007 World Indoor Bowls Championship with partner Robert Weale.
 He also won a bronze medal at the 2004 World Outdoor Bowls Championship in the pairs again with Robert Weale.

 Individual success includes the 2004 Scottish Masters and 2006 Welsh International Open but his greatest achievement indoors was winning the Open pairs with bowls partner Les Gillett at the 2017 World Indoor Bowls Championship in Great Yarmouth.
 His indoor club is Sully.

+After switching to represent Guernsey he won the singles title at the 2024 World Bowls Indoor Championships, held at the Guernsey Indoor Bowling Association.